mueschel/OsmDestinationSigns/README.md

 ---
 All code is included in the code directory - a Perl script generating the signs, a JavaScript file for control on the users' side and a style file.

 The example directory contains a Leaflet map page with markers for interesting points.
-It needs an additional library to load data from Overpass (leaflet-layerjson.js) which can be found here: https://github.com/stefanocudini/leaflet-layerJSON
+It needs an additional library to load data from Overpass (leaflet-layerjson.js) which can be found here: https://github.com/stefanocudini/leaflet-layerJSON and leaflet-permalink.js which can be found here: https://github.com/shramov/leaflet-plugins/

 License
 ---